calmm-js/partial.lenses/README.md

 #### [`L.props(...strings)`](#lpropsstrings "L.props :: (p1 :: a1, ...ps) -> PLens {p1 :: a1, ...ps, ...o} {p1 :: a1, ...ps}")

-`L.props(k1, ..., kN)` is equivalent to `L.pick({[k1]: k1, ..., [kN]: kN})` and
+`L.props(k1, ..., kN)` is equivalent to [`L.pick({[k1]: k1, ..., [kN]:
-focuses on a subset of properties of an object, allowing one to treat the subset of properties as a unit.
+kN})`](#lpickp1-l1-pls) and focuses on a subset of properties of an object, allowing one to treat the subset of properties as a unit.
 The view of `L.props` is undefined when none of the properties is defined.
 Otherwise the view is an object containing a subset of the properties.
 Setting through `L.props` updates the whole subset of properties, which means that any undefined properties are removed if they did exists previously.
 When set, any extra properties are ignored.

 ```js
 L.set(L.props("x", "y"), {x: 4}, {x: 1, y: 2, z: 3})